Damfler/VKapi/README.md

 In both functions, it is necessary to pass the first parameter to the user's login, often this is a phone number, and the second parameter is the user's password. `($login, $password)`

+### users.getFollowers<a name = "#usersgetfollowers"></a>
+Returns a list of user IDs that are subscribers of the user.

+There are also two functions for this request.
+- The first one is necessary to get a lot of subscribers with their ID. `getFollowersItems`
+- The second is to get the number of subscribers currently. `getFollowersCount`

+To work, you need to pass the token parameter. `($token)`

+### users.getSubscriptions<a name = "#usersgetsubscriptions"></a>
+Returns a list of user IDs and public pages that are included in the list of user subscriptions.

+There are also two functions for this request.
+- The first one is necessary to get a lot of subscriptions with their ID. `getSubscriptionsItems`
+- The second is to get the number of subscriptions currently. `getSubscriptionsCount`

+To work, you need to pass the token parameter. `($token)`

 ## Friends<a name = "friends"></a>